amananilofficial/landing-nextjs/README.md

 1. Create a new component in `src/app/components/`
 2. Add the template to the `landingPages` array in `Home.tsx`
-3. Create a new route file in the app directory
+3. Create a new route file in the app directory for the new template

 ### Framer Motion Animations